drug-design/course/docs/chapters/3d-qsar.md

 === "2D"
     ![](https://media.drugdesign.org/course/3d-qsar/imidazol.png){: loading=lazy }
-=== "X-rays (gif)"
+=== "X-rays (Gif)"
     ![](https://media.drugdesign.org/course/3d-qsar/imidazol.gif){: loading=lazy }

-=== "X-rays 3D"
+=== "X-rays (3D)"
-    <div id="nglviewer-container-imidazole" class="nglviewer-container" data-molecule-id="imidazole" style="width: 750px; height: 450px;" data-initialized="false"></div>
+    <div id='nglviewer-container-imidazole' class='nglviewer-container' data-molecule-id='imidazole' style='width: 750px; height: 450px;' data-initialized='false'></div>

 #### The Bioactive Conformation Issue
 *[Bioactive Conformation]: The geometry adopted by a ligand when it binds to its biological target.

-Bear in mind that whatever method is used for superimposing the molecules, they must be aligned in their bioactive conformations.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/bioactive-conformation-issue-b01409a4'><i class='fa fa-play' aria-hidden='true'></i></button>Bear in mind that whatever method is used for superimposing the molecules, they must be aligned in their bioactive conformations.
 Preliminary analyses are needed to establish these, and in some cases it may be necessary to consider several hypotheses.
 CoMFA studies are always safer with a set of homolog compounds.
 The historical CoMFA paper by Cramer was on steroid analogs, a case where the conformational "risk" was minimal.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.